Alaa El Danasoury, MD

-In addition to serving on the Academy's Board of Trustees as an international trustee, Dr. El Danasoury currently serves as president of the International Society of Refractive Surgery (ISRS), chairman of the Scientific Program Committee of the Middle East Africa Council of Ophthalmology (MEACO) and as the medical director and chief of the refractive surgery units, Magrabi Eye and Ear Hospitals in the Middle East.
+In addition to serving on the Academy's Board of Trustees as an international trustee, Dr. El Danasoury has served as president of the International Society of Refractive Surgery (ISRS), chairman of the Scientific Program Committee of the Middle East Africa Council of Ophthalmology (MEACO) and as the medical director and chief of the refractive surgery units for Magrabi Eye and Ear Hospitals in the Middle East.

-Dr. El Danasoury is a graduate of College de la Salle French School in Cairo, Egypt.
+Dr. El Danasoury is a graduate of College de la Salle French School in Cairo.
 He completed his studies at the school of medicine, Ain Shams University, Cairo, and later obtained a masters degree in ophthalmology from the same university.
 In 1994, he passed the necessary examinations at the Royal College of Surgeons, Edinburgh, and is a certified fellow.
-Dr El Danasoury had a fellowship in cornea and refractive surgery from Emory University School under George O. Waring III.
+Dr El Danasoury completed a fellowship in cornea and refractive surgery at Emory University School under George O. Waring III, MD.

-His additional duties include supervising the Magrabi Health Care quality programs and the medical educational activities, including advanced lamellar corneal surgery instructional courses and hands-on training for regional cornea and refractive surgeons.
+His additional duties include supervising the Magrabi Health Care quality programs and the medical educational activities, including advanced lamellar corneal surgery instruction courses and hands-on training for regional cornea and refractive surgeons.

-Dr. El Danasoury has received many awards, including ISRS' Kritzinger Memorial Award (2009), the Academy's Achievement Award (2007) and the Pan Arab African Council of Ophthalmology Award (2005).
-He was also the recipient of many regional ophthalmological societies' awards, including the Sudanese Society of Ophthalmology Award (2001), Jordanian Society of Ophthalmology Award (1999), Lebanese Society of Ophthalmology Award (1998) and the Kuwait Society of Ophthalmology Award (1997).
+Dr. El Danasoury has received many awards and recognitions, including ISRS' Kritzinger Memorial Award (2009), the Academy's Achievement Award (2007) and the Pan Arab African Council of Ophthalmology Award (2005).
+He has also received many regional ophthalmological societies' awards, including the Sudanese Society of Ophthalmology Award (2001), Jordanian Society of Ophthalmology Award (1999), Lebanese Society of Ophthalmology Award (1998) and the Kuwait Society of Ophthalmology Award (1997).

 Direct Financial Relationships with Industry